Derv-OFlynn/Fallout3rdYear/1_ClientServingProgramming/CA2 Notes.md

 - The <mark style="background: #FF5582A6;">Domain Name System (DNS)</mark>.
 This is a distributed name service requiring the use of the DNS protocol and
 - Local configuration databases which are operating-system specific.

-Fortunately from a programming perspective the details of the name service are hidden: We only need to know how to ask for a name to be <mark style="background: #FF5582A6;">resolved</mark>.
+Fortunately from a programming perspective the details of the name service are hidden.
+We only need to know how to ask for a name to be <mark style="background: #FF5582A6;">resolved</mark>.

 ### <mark style="background: #FF5582A6;">Resolvers and Name Servers:</mark>

-Organizations often run one or more name servers a.k.a.
+Organisations often run one or more name servers a.k.a.
 DNS (Domain Name System) servers.

 Applications interact with DNS servers using functions imported from a library known as a <mark style="background: #FF5582A6;">resolver</mark>: The resolver code is contained in a system library and is link-edited into the application during the <mark style="background: #FF5582A6;">build</mark> process,

-Calls to the resolver code are made using functions such as ``getaddrinfo( )`` and ``getnameinfo( )``
+Calls to the resolver code are made using functions such as ``getaddrinfo()`` and ``getnameinfo()``

 The former maps a hostname into its IP address, and the latter does the reverse mapping